Freaky2164/ToDoApp/README.md

 ### Login to the application

+The project works with an in-memory H2 database which means that data is not persisted over the restarting of the application.
 Before logging in, you have to register an account with an e-mail adress and a password.
 A password can only consist of numbers and letters and must be at least 8 characters long.
-Afterwards you can enter an e-mail address and password to login to the application.
-The project works with an in-memory H2 database which means that data is not persisted over the restarting of the application.
-Before logging in, you must register yourself by providing an e-mail adress and password.

 ![LoginView](https://github.com/Freaky2164/ToDoApp/blob/main/documents/images/LoginView.png)